Yale-EEB723/finalproject/README.md

 Updates:
 4/09/2019: Began mapping ddRAD data to genome in demultiplex stage  using ipyrad

-4/10/2019: Having issues installing MAKER and all of its dependencies on Farnam.
+4/10/2019: Having issues installing MAKER and all of its dependencies onto my Farnam account.
 Emailed Ben Evans for help.

 ## Methods

 ## Results